Tekla Structures installation for administrators

 .
 Each user can access this model and open a local view of the model.
 The local view is called a working modelmulti-user model that an individual user works on in multi-user mode

 Working model is a local copy of a master model and the user’s current model.

 .
 Any changes a user makes to the working model are local and not visible to other users until the working model is saved to the master model.
 The multi-user system can contain several client computers, where users work on their working models.
 The master model can be located anywhere in the network, including any of the client computers.

-A Tekla Structures multi-user system runs on a TCP/IP network and consists of:
+A Tekla Structures multi-user system runs in your organization's internal network using standard TCP/IP networking and consists of: